James M. Kagan, M.D., P.C., Psychiatry

 After Hours Emergencies: I am available for emergency calls at all times and can be reached at (970) 481-3205.
 I participate in a rotating on-call schedule with several other psychiatrists, so that when I am out of town emergency help can be accessed by calling my office phone (970) 223-5125.
 When I am on vacation, or otherwise unavailable, the psychiatrists on-call for emergencies will neither know you nor have access to your chart.
 For this reason, they should be called for emergencies only and not prescription refills.
 Please keep track of your medications and plan ahead for refills.

-Payment for Professional Services: Payment is due at the time of service and can be made by check, Visa, Mastercard, or cash.
+Payment for Professional Services: Payment is due at the time of service and can be made by ACH bank transfer, check, or cash.
 Patients receive an itemized receipt at each visit which is suitable for submission to their insurance.
 All information required by insurance is contained in this receipt.
 It is the patient’s responsibility to submit his/her own receipt along with their claim form.
 I am not a participating provider with any insurance company, Medicaid, or Medicare.
 If special arrangements for payment need to be made, please speak with me about this.

 As a psychiatrist, I am a medical doctor who has completed advanced residency training in psychiatry.
 This includes both psychological and biological aspects of mental illness.
 Prior to becoming a psychiatrist I was a pediatrician and specialized in the medical care of children and adolescents.
 This additional perspective has led me to evaluate my patients not only in psychological and biological ways, but also in developmental and social ways as well.
 My overall approach to diagnosis and treatment is therefore broad.
 Human beings are obviously quite complicated.
 There is rarely one simple explanation for what ails us.
 So I make it a point to try to understand my patients as thoroughly as possible, believing that there is more than one way to address a problem and treat it.